knelasevero/home-server-infra/md/homeprivatecloud2.md

 If you need a new client file to hand out to someone working in a project in you shared server, simply go to the server and run the Road Warrior OpenVPN script again.
 It will generate another client configuration file with different certificates for you to hand over to a **VERY** trusted person.

-To monitor connections to your cluster you can egrep fro "VPN" and "Data Channel" on your server's `/var/log/syslog`.
+To monitor connections to your cluster you can egrep for "VPN" and "Data Channel" on your server's `/var/log/syslog`.

 ```
 $ sudo egrep "VPN" /var/log/syslog